rhiannonmcn/Harry-Potter-Quiz/README.md

     * Verified that all sounds work if the sound is toggle on; background music and button clicks.

 * Start Quiz Screen
-    * Verified that clicking the Home Button icon brought the user back to the Home screen and reset the quiz choices made so far.
+    * Verified that clicking the Home Button icon on the info-bar brought the user back to the Home screen and reset the quiz choices made so far.
     * Verified that toggling the audio button will toggle the audio on and off as many times as the user presses it.
     * Verified via console.log that the users selected question level difficulty was still correct prior to pressing the start button.
     * Verified that pressing the Start button brings the user to the Quiz Questions Screen.
     * Verified that all sounds work if the sound is toggled on; background music and button clicks.

 * Quiz Questions Screen
-    * Verified that clicking the Home Button brought the user back to the Home screen and reset the entire quiz, including users previous choices and answers.
+    * Verified that clicking the Home Button icon in the info-bar brought the user back to the Home screen and reset the entire quiz, including users previous choices and answers.
     * Verified that toggling the audio button will toggle the audio on and off as many times as the user presses it.
     * Verified that the question displayed correctly with the correct answer buttons also displayed.
     * Verified via console.log that the current question displayed matched the question index question.